ccat3z/stars/README.md

 * [chaos-mesh/chaos-mesh](https://github.com/chaos-mesh/chaos-mesh): A Chaos Engineering Platform for Kubernetes.
 * [bitnami/charts](https://github.com/bitnami/charts): Bitnami Helm Charts
 * [HorrorPills/ChatGPT-Gnome-Desktop-Extension](https://github.com/HorrorPills/ChatGPT-Gnome-Desktop-Extension): ChatGPT Gnome Desktop Extension | Talk with ChatGPT from your menubar!
-* [kaixindelele/ChatPaper](https://github.com/kaixindelele/ChatPaper): Use ChatGPT to summarize the arXiv papers. 全流程加速科研，利用chatgpt进行论文总结+润色+审稿+审稿回复
+* [kaixindelele/ChatPaper](https://github.com/kaixindelele/ChatPaper): Use ChatGPT to summarize the arXiv papers. 全流程加速科研，利用chatgpt进行论文全文总结+专业翻译+润色+审稿+审稿回复
 * [chdb-io/chdb](https://github.com/chdb-io/chdb): chDB is an embedded OLAP SQL Engine powered by ClickHouse
 * [cheat/cheat](https://github.com/cheat/cheat): cheat allows you to create and view interactive cheatsheets on the command-line.
 It was designed to help remind *nix system administrators of options for commands that they use frequently, but not frequently enough to remember.
 * [chubin/cheat.sh](https://github.com/chubin/cheat.sh): the only cheat sheet you need